emilybernard1/SantasHelperBackEnd/README.md

 - have a checkbox where the user can chose an image to go with the wish list: either a candy-cane, christmas tree, or a gift box
 - make it so users can upload pictures of the recipients to go with their wish lists
 - make it so the gifts show up in separate fields so they can individually be marked as bought or wrapped, rather than all or nothing
+- style the Santa's Secrets so it looks more like a roll of parchment and so that the messages become one big message, rather than individual messages

 ## Application Wire Frames
 ![wireframe1](/images/WF1-SantasHelper.png "WireFrame1")